Spacewalkers venture outside for space station upgrades | WSGW 790 AM & 100.5 FM

 Hopkins and Glover plan to carry out a second spacewalk next week to remove additional H fixtures, to complete work to install a replacement solar array battery and to replace cameras on the power truss, the Destiny lab module and on a Japanese robot arm.

-“We’ve been talking about this particular set of EVAs for the better part of a year,” said Kenny Todd, space station integration manager at the Johnson Space Center.
+“We’ve been talking about this particular set of EVAs for the better part of a year,” said Kenny Todd, deputy manager of the space station program at the Johnson Space Center.
 “So I’m certainly ready to be done talking about them and actually go see them executed.”